carbon-language/carbon-lang/docs/design/interoperability/vocabulary_types.md

 versa.

-For sufficiently widely used C++ types, Carbon will provide non-owning wrappers (preferably using generics) that map between the relevant idioms.
+For sufficiently widely used C++ types, Carbon will provide non-owning wrappers that map between the relevant idioms, preferably using generics.
 This will be a Carbon wrapper to map from a C++ data type like `std::map` into a Carbon idiomatic interface, or a C++ wrapper to map from a Carbon data type to the C++ idiomatic interface.